Last updated 23rd March, 2025

 Structural insulated panels (SIPs) are a type of prefab system which incorporate high-quality foam insulation between two structural panels.
 These tend to cost around £80 per square metre.

-One of the main advantages of SIPS is that they are robust, efficient and are extremely flexible, so are therefore ideal for bespoke prefabs.
+One of the main advantages of SIPs is that they are robust, efficient and extremely flexible, so are therefore ideal for bespoke prefabs.
 They are also made out of foam, which means they are not susceptible to pest infestation.

 A downside of SIPs is that they require additional ventilation, as the material used forces heat to be trapped inside the home, which causes a significant amount of condensation.
 They are also prone to rotting when wet forcing the insulation to lose its effectiveness over time.